-According to some statistics, 40 percent of people past the age of 40 will experience vertigo symptoms at least once in their lives.
+According to some statistics, 40 percent of people past the age of 40 will experience spinning sensations at least once in their lives.
 While it is commonly dismissed as mere “dizziness,” vertigo can coincide with nausea and vomiting.
 At times, vertigo sufferers also experience a momentary loss of balance or light-headedness.

 This article will inform you about vertigo and how to cope with it.
 Hopefully, it can serve you well, especially if you or a loved one is suffering from it.